 Rising Sun Redbud Trees for Sale Online

-The Rising Sun ‘Eastern’ Redbud Tree produces abundant pea-like fuchsia-pink flowers that blossom in early spring before the foliage.
-Heart-shaped deep apricot yellow leaves appear in the summer through fall and mature through shades of orange, gold and yellow with all colors present at once.
+The Rising Sun Eastern Redbud Tree produces abundant pea-like fuchsia-pink flowers that blossom in early spring before the foliage.
+This tree yields heart-shaped deep apricot yellow leaves from summer to fall.
+Throughout the growing season, the colors of the leaves will turn into shades of orange, gold, and yellow.

-This Redbud's foliage turns a shade of lime green in the summer heat, if planted in full sun.
+This Redbud's foliage turns a shade of lime green in the summer heat if planted in full sun.
 Its non-burning yellow foliage holds up well in heat and full sun.
-In fact, Rising Sun Redbud trees are disease resistant and attract wildlife.
+Rising Sun Redbud trees are disease resistant and attract wildlife.
+Spring and fall are the ideal time to plant this tree.
+This lush, colorful tree pairs nicely with our Kaleidoscope Abelia and Juniper Shrub.

 |Mature Height:||8 to 12 Feet|